 2. In the Widgets window, right-click the widget to rename.
+The shortcut menu opens.

-3. Select Rename from the shortcut menu.

-The Rename Widget dialog box opens.
+Select Rename from the shortcut menu.The Rename Widget dialog box opens.

 - 4. In the Name box, enter a new name for the selected widget. - 5.
 Click OK.